 • Your phone

-Expect that you’ll feel a little uncomfortable doing the practice exam.
-Chances are you won’t be able to answer several (or a lot) of questions.
-You’ll probably feel a little stupid, too.
+Expect to feel a little uncomfortable doing the practice exam.
+Chances are you won’t be able to answer several (or a lot) of the questions.
+You’ll probably feel a little awkward and clumsy, too.
 That’s okay.
 Relax.
-This is a normal part of the process.
+This is a normal part of the learning process.

 Don’t like the idea of sitting for a full 2-3 hours to do the exam?